tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 ];
 ```

-> Again, we skip both business logic and callbacks to error only for brevity.
+> Again, we skip both business logic and error handling only for brevity.

 Knowing that the `then` method of a promise returns another promise, we can use it to get the sequential execution of those tasks by chaining them.
 We will use the `Array.prototype.reduce` method on the given array of `tasks` to iteratively chain each task to the next one.
-Bear in mind that the value a promise resolves to will be the input to the next promise, that way each task gets as input the result of the previous.
+Bear in mind that the value a promise resolves to, will be the input to the next promise.
+That way each task gets as input the result of the previous.

 ```javascript
 function execution (tasks, input) {